KemAdrian/ArgumentationOnMeaning/README.md

 ```
 Oracle : switch roles, agent boby in defense and agent adam in attack (ArgumentationInitializeExtension)
 label:stool*
-label:chair°
+label:chairÂ°
    > Agent considers its concept as the Hyponymy and the other as Hyperonymy
-   > The agents will try to find a new intensional definition for examples that are label:chair° but not label:stool*
+   > The agents will try to find a new intensional definition for examples that are label:chairÂ° but not label:stool*

 Oracle : switch roles, agent adam in defense and agent boby in attack (ArgumentationInitializeExtension)
 label:chair*
-label:stool°
+label:stoolÂ°
    > Agent considers its concept as the Hyperonymy and the other as Hyponymy
-   > The agents will try to find a new intensional definition for examples that are label:chair* but not label:stool°
+   > The agents will try to find a new intensional definition for examples that are label:chair* but not label:stoolÂ°

 ```